acquia/blt/docs/tech-architect/ci.rst

 #.
 Add the private SSH key to your project's Travis CI settings located at
    ``https://magnum.travis-ci.com/acquia-pso/[project-name]/settings``.

 #.
-Add your Acquia Cloud Git repository to the remotes section of your
+Add your Cloud Platform Git repository to the remotes section of your
    ``blt.yml`` file by running the following command and replacing ``[example]`` with your Git repository information: